hugeinc/component-carousel/README.md

 	// availble options
 	var options = {
+		onSlide: someFunc,			// the function to execute when sliding
 		activeClass: 'active',
 		slideWrap: 'ul',			// for binding touch events
 		slides: 'li',				// the slide
 		infinite: true,				// infinite scrolling or not
 		display: 1,					// if infinite, the # of slides to "view ahead" ie. position offscreen
+		offscreen: 0,				// the # of slides to "view ahead" ie. position offscreen
 		disableDragging: false
 	};